The newest popularity data in the US comes out in May. That means it’s time to think about the future Top Ten girl names.

 Let’s look the current Top Ten first.

-TOP TEN BABY GIRL NAMES IN THE US as of MAY 2022
+TOP TEN BABY GIRL NAMES IN THE US as released in MAY 2023

 1. OLIVIA